lesserkuma/FlashGBX/README.md

 Many different reproduction cartridges share their flash chip command set, so even if yours is not on this list, it may still work fine or even be auto-detected as another one.
 Support for more cartridges can also be added by creating external config files that include the necessary flash chip commands.

-## Installing and running

-### Windows Binaries

-Available in the GitHub [Releases](https://github.com/lesserkuma/FlashGBX/releases) section:

-* Windows Setup: An installer that will add the application to the start menu and optionally create a desktop icon
-* Windows Portable: Have everything in one place including the config files

-### Run using Python (Linux, macOS, Windows)

-#### Installing or upgrading from an older version

-1. Download and install [Python](https://www.python.org/downloads/) (version 3.7 or higher)
-2. Open a Terminal or Command Prompt window
-3. Install or upgrade FlashGBX with this command:<br>`pip3 install -U FlashGBX`
-* If you see an error about a conflict involving PySide2, try these commands instead:<br>`pip3 install pyserial Pillow setuptools requests python-dateutil`<br>`pip3 install --no-deps -U FlashGBX`<br>`pip3 install --ignore-requires-python -U PySide2`

-* Pre-made Linux packages and instructions for select distributions are available [here](https://github.com/JJ-Fox/FlashGBX-Linux-builds/releases/latest).

-*FlashGBX should work on pretty much any operating system that supports Qt-GUI applications built using [Python](https://www.python.org/downloads/) with [PySide2](https://pypi.org/project/PySide2/), [pyserial](https://pypi.org/project/pyserial/), [Pillow](https://pypi.org/project/Pillow/), [setuptools](https://pypi.org/project/setuptools/), [requests](https://pypi.org/project/requests/) and [python-dateutil](https://pypi.org/project/python-dateutil/) packages.*

-#### Running
-Use this command in a Terminal or Command Prompt window to launch the installed FlashGBX application:

-`python3 -m FlashGBX`

-*To run FlashGBX in portable mode without installing, you can also download the source code archive and call `python3 run.py` after installing the prerequisites yourself.*

 ### Troubleshooting

 * If something doesn’t work as expected, first try to clean the game cartridge contacts (best with IPA 99.9%+ on a cotton swab) and reconnect the device.
 An unstable cartridge connection is the most common reason for read or write errors.